sibisr/TO-DO-LIST/README.md

 ToDo list is a simple web application to save Your daily tasks in order not to miss anything.

 ### Features:
-* Pick a date from callendar
+* Picks current date and time from callendar
 * Add new task
-* Mark task as completed / uncompleted
+* Mark task as completed / incompleted
 * Delete multiple completed task

 ### Technologies used: